ndvo/vanilla_components/README.md

 ## HOW DOES IT WORK?

+### Basic use

 You save components in a folder called vc_components.
-Each component is an html file containing three separate root elements:
+Each component is an html file containing the following root elements in any order:

-1. the first is the markup (could be a div, button, p, a, whatever you like);
+* a markup tag, which could be a `<div>`, `<button>`, `<p>`, `<a>` or whatever you like;
-1. the second is a style tag for storing the component's CSS; and
+* a `<style>` tag for storing the component's CSS; and
-1. the third is a script tag for code related to the component.
+* a `<script>` tag for code related to the component.

 You can call the component using the `<vc>` tag.
 For example, `<vc>button</vc>` would load the button.html component.
 It substitutes the `<vc>` element by the component's markup, then injects the component's css and script.

+### "Advanced" use

-You can also declare components within components using the `<vc>` tag.
+You can declare components within components using the `<vc>` tag.
 This allows for the construction of complex features by reusing simple building blocks.

-You can pass information down to the component by declaring attributes.
-For example, `<vc class="foo">button</vc>` will pass down `class="foo"`.
-Speciffically, it will add the class to a component that has the class attribute - or if it doesn't find any, it will pass the attribute to the first markup element.

-You may also pass down variables, by creating an arbitrary attribute starting with '$'.
-For example, `<vc $var="foo">button</vc>` will substitute any occurrence of '$var' within the markup to 'foo'.
+You can pass down variables by creating an arbitrary attribute starting with '$'.
+For example, `<vc $name="Mary">button</vc>` will substitute any occurrence of '$name' within the markup for 'Mary'.

-Finally, once the component is loaded, it calls a construct function called `vc_[component's name]()`, which allows you to refine it.
-It is proposed that this function is used to load complex data when needed.
+Once the component is loaded, it calls a construct function called `vc_[component's name]()` allowing for more complex components.

+Functions imported with components may override custom ones you have in your project.
+That especially important if you plan the overwrite a component's function.
+In order for your custom function to work, you must add the attribute 'vc'to its `<script>` tag (like `<script vc>`).
+This will reattach your script, giving it precedence.

+You can use vc dynamically, attaching new `<vc>` elements to your document.
+For them to be injected into the DOM, though, you'll need to scan the document again.
+This is done by the command `new VCSearch().loadComponent(x)`, `x` being the element you want to scan, or leave blank to scan the whole document.

 ## OK, BUT WHY?